Henry Clay Frick: Legacy

 Many years after her father's death, Helen Clay Frick returned to Clayton in 1981, and lived there until her death in 1984.
-After extensive restoration, this property was also opened to the public in 1990 as the Frick Art & Historical Center.

 Frick was elected an honorary member of the Alpha chapter of Phi Mu Alpha Sinfonia music fraternity at the New England Conservatory of Music on October 19, 1917.

+Frick Chemical Laboratory at Princeton University, built 1929, was named after Frick.
+Upon his death in 1919, he left a $6 million unrestricted bequest that the university used for the endowment of faculty salaries.
+After the completion of the new chemical laboratory in 1929, it was named for him in recognition of his interest and bequest.
+A new chemistry building, completed in 2010, bears the Frick Chemistry Laboratory name in honor of his 1919 bequest.

 Henry Clay Frick Business Records (Archives)

 The Henry Clay Frick archive of business records consisted of the documents regarding the business and financial dealings from 1849 to 1919.
 These original documents record the evolution of the period of American steel and coal industrial growth.
 Documentation includes first business activities, first coal firm, H.C.
 Frick & Company, to the formation of United States Steel Corporation on March 2, 1901.
 Correspondence sent and received from prominent businessmen such as Andrew Carnegie, Charles Schwab, Andrew Mellon, Henry Oliver, H. H. Rogers, Henry Phipps, and J. P. Morgan are part of the collection.
 Much of the collection is available as digitized and openly accessible.
 Most of the collection is from 1881 to 1914, and is relevant to the history of the Pittsburgh region.

 The archive of Frick's great-grandfather, Henry Overholt (1739–1813), is also housed at the Archives Service Center, University of Pittsburgh Library System, University of Pittsburgh.